“If you want to go fast, go alone … if you want to go far, find a group.”

 Q: Can Board members invest in ownership of Practice Today?

 Excellent question.
 Not at this time.
-However, Board members receive 20% of any referral that resulted in a software sale.
+However, Board members receive 20% of any referral that results in a software sale.
 The referral must use the Board member’s Promo Code at checkout.